Romanian systematization programme: Details of the plan

 The villages most likely to be phased out were those with minimal prospects for growth.
 By the year 2000, 85% of communes were to have piped drinking water and 82% modern sewage.
 According to a statement by the regime, by the year 2000, Romania expected "to eradicate basic differences between villages and cities and to ensure the harmonious development of all sections of the country".
 Ceauşescu's declared aim - based on an original idea in the Communist Manifesto - was "to wipe out radically the major differences between towns and villages; to bring the living and working conditions of the working people in the countryside closer to those in the towns".
 He thought that by gathering people together into apartment buildings so that "the community fully dominates and controls the individual", systematization would produce Romania's "new socialist man".
 Ceaușescu was determined to revolutionize agriculture by increasing the cultivation area, while also stifling individual initiative and increasing centralization.
 The peasants were to receive derisory compensation for their demolished homes and then be charged rent for their new blocks, in which there was no accommodation for animals.

-As Romanian historian Dinu Giurescu put it: "The ultimate goal is the proletarianization of our society.
+Romanian historian Dinu Giurescu commented, "The ultimate goal is the proletarianization of our society.
 The final step in this process is the loss of the individual house.".
-It was an all-out effort at social engineering: kitchens and bathrooms were communal space in the government-owned and controlled apartments.
+The US Congress claimed it was an all-out effort at social engineering: kitchens and bathrooms were supposedly meant to be communal space in the government-owned and controlled apartments.
 The number of villages was to be reduced to 5,000–6,000 (grouped in 2,000 communes), implying that 7,000–8,000 would be destroyed.
-Workers and intellectuals were to be settled in 3–4 storey buildings, with small blocks of 4 apartments or individual two-storey houses for the farmers.
+Workers and intellectuals were to be settled in three- to four-storey buildings, with small blocks of four apartments or individual two-storey houses for the farmers.
 The countryside would be urbanized through 558 new agro-industrial towns.
-Although aspects of the program were absolutely necessary (improvement of services, diversification and stabilization of the workforce), it allowed little scope for local consultation and its implementation timespan was far too short (hence compulsory resettlement) with no realistic compensation for the required expropriation.
+Although aspects of the programme were absolutely necessary (improvement of services, diversification and stabilization of the workforce), it allowed little scope for local consultation and its implementation timespan was far too short (hence compulsory resettlement) with no realistic compensation for the required expropriation.